SealKFC/sealkfc.github.io/_projects/Get_Swole.md

 ## Github Repository
 [Get Swole Link](https://github.com/aaronrhim/HackathonCS6)

-Get Swole is a fullstack web application that boosts gym performance by analyzing your form in real-time.
-It leverages MediaPipe for pose landmark detection and a custom model to verify full exercise repetitions.
+### Idea

+Are you worried that people are judging you during your workout for having poor form?
+Are you worried that your joints might break mid rep?
+Well if so, Get Swole is the right application for you!
+Built on the idea to integrate AI into your daily gym sessions, Get Swole is a fullstack web application that boosts your gym performance by letting you see if your form is correct or not.
+Through a live video feed that has a built-in body angle detector, the user can fix their posture and count how many full reps they've done which both lead to noticably visible gains!

 ---